denis2glez/p2p-handshake/docs/Design.md

 1. The use of different key types: RSA, ECDSA, Ed25519, Secp256k1, etc.
 2. The need to be able to send the key type along with the key.

+## libp2p Rust implementation

+[rust-libp2p] is the Rust implementation of the libp2p networking stack.
+After a connection with a remote has been successfully established or a substream successfully opened, the next step is to *upgrade* this connection or substream to use a protocol.
+This is where the `UpgradeInfo`, `InboundUpgrade` and `OutboundUpgrade` traits come into play.
+The `InboundUpgrade` and `OutboundUpgrade` traits are implemented on types that represent a collection of one or more possible protocols for respectively an ingoing or outgoing connection or substream.

+An upgrade is performed in two steps:

+- A protocol negotiation step.
+The `UpgradeInfo::protocol_info` method is called to determine which protocols are supported by the trait implementation.
+The `multistream-select` protocol is used in order to agree on which protocol to use amongst the ones supported.

+- A handshake.
+After a successful negotiation, the `InboundUpgrade::upgrade_inbound` or `OutboundUpgrade::upgrade_outbound` method is called.
+This method will return a `Future` that performs a handshake.
+This handshake is considered mandatory, however in practice it is possible for the trait implementation to return a dummy `Future` that doesn't perform any action and immediately succeeds.

+After an upgrade is successful, an object of type `InboundUpgrade::Output` or `OutboundUpgrade::Output` is returned.
+The actual object depends on the implementation and there is no constraint on the traits that it should implement, however it is expected that it can be used by the user to control the behaviour of the protocol.

 [TCP]: https://datatracker.ietf.org/doc/rfc9293
 [TLS]: https://datatracker.ietf.org/doc/rfc8446